MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_persistence_info.md

 A ULONGLONG representation of the contents of the WHEA_PERSISTENCE_INFO union.

+#### - Signature

+The signature of the error record when it is stored in the platform's persistent data storage.
+This member contains the value 'RE'.

 #### - Length

 The length, in bytes, of the error record when it is stored in the platform's persistent data storage.

-#### - Attributes

-Attribute flags that describe the error record.
-No attributes are currently defined.

-#### - Reserved

-Reserved for system use.
-This member must be zero.

-#### - DoNotLog

-A single bit that indicates that WHEA should not log an entry in the system event log for the error record.

 #### - Identifier